Have No Side Effects

 - Throws exception (which can alter the program's control flow in unexpected ways)

 Pure functions—those without side effects—are easier to reason about, test, and reuse.
-They work like black boxes: given the same inputs, they always produce the same outputs, with no hidden dependencies or interactions.
+Like mathematical functions, they produce the same outputs given the same inputs, with no hidden interactions.

 public class UserValidator {